hyosung11/Launch-School/Courses/journal.md

 10:20 Expecting call from Jen Spiegel at ChurnZero about written assessment.

 12:16 I don't know about that written assessment with ChurnZero.
 I just don't know.
 Can I make the API call and send it later?

+16:53 Back from the playground after school with the kids and I want to keep practicing coding problems.
+It's sustaining itself, so that's good.